-Featuring a sumptuous and sophisticated palette in soft tones, paneled walls are paired with shiny marble floors.
+Featuring a sumptuous and sophisticated palette in soft tones, panelled walls are paired with shiny marble floors.
 Displays and cabinets have been made from dark wood and glass, while the brand’s signature tweed fabric has been used to clad sofas and create carpets.
 The new Chanel store carries select pieces of the ready-to-wear collection, in addition to bags, shoes, jewellery + watches and sunglasses.

 DIOR FLAGSHIP – CHINA

-The interior design takes cues from the Dior flagship store on avenue Montaigne in Paris, and is once again signed by Peter Marino, the New York City-based architect with the majority of the brand’s stores worldwide under his belt.
+The interior design takes cues from the Dior flagship store on Avenue Montaigne in Paris and is once again signed by Peter Marino, the New York City-based architect with the majority of the brand’s stores worldwide under his belt.
 Many of the design elements of the aforementioned ‘mother flagship’ have been reinterpreted into a string of luxurious yet contemporary backdrops for Dior’s elaborate women’s collection.
 To boost the sense of exclusivity even further, Marino was asked to handpick a number of art pieces and furnishings that would be complementary to the distinct design codes of the fashion house.